lionux/pointers-lecture/README.md

 # pointers-lecture
-Lecture materials for a job-talk on pointers
+Code for examples found in the pointers slides.